drunomics/contentpool/README.md

 This repository is the Drupal install profile for the distribution.
 You'll need a drupal project for installing it.
 Refer to "Installation" for details.

+## Status

+The distribution is in early development stages and not fully working yet.
+Stayed tuned!

 ## Installation

 ### Quick instructions